Simulation Walkthrough

 Assistant: I'll guide you through the complete simulation workflow.
 Let me explain how PumasAide works first.

-Let me get the simulation workflow guidance first.
+Let me read the simulation workflow guide first.

 The workflow has these main steps: